|

 the IPTV market stood at about $780 million in 2006.

-That number is set to rise to 26 billion by 2011.
+That number was set to rise to 26 billion by 2011.
 "Recent forecasts

 from Alcatel-Lucent show that IPTV subscriptions are set to reach